cmu-llms-class/cmu-llm-class-website-2025/syllabus.md

 ## Late Policy

-Each student has six free late days to use across the six homeworks.
+Each student has 4 free late days to use across the 4 homeworks.
 If you are out of late days, then you will not be able to get credit for subsequent late homeworks.
 One “day” is defined as anytime between 1 second and 24 hours after the homework deadline.
 The intent of the late day policy is to allow you to take extra time due to unforseen circumstances such as illnesses.